Item 1 – Cover Page

 Fixed Income Risks

 Under strategies utilizing debt securities, changes in interest rates could affect the value of a client’s investment.
 Rising interest rates tend to cause the prices of debt securities (especially those with longer maturities) to fall.
-Rising interest rates may also cause issuers to pay off mortgage-backed and asset-backed securities later than anticipated, forcing the portfolio to keep its money invested at lower rates.
-Falling interest rates, however, generally cause investors to pay off mortgage-backed and asset-backed securities earlier than expected, forcing the portfolio to reinvest the money at a lower interest rate.
+Rising interest rates may also cause issuers to pay off mortgage-backed and asset-backed securities later than anticipated, forcing a portfolio to keep its money invested at lower rates.
+Falling interest rates, however, generally cause investors to pay off mortgage-backed and asset-backed securities earlier than expected, forcing a portfolio to reinvest the money at a lower interest rate.

 The concept of duration is useful in assessing the sensitivity of a fixed income portfolio to interest rate movements, which are the main source of risk for most fixed income securities.
 Duration measures price volatility by estimating the change in price of a debt security for a 1% change in its yield.
-For example, a duration of five years means the price of a debt security will change about 5% for every 1% change in its yield.
+For example, duration of five years means the price of a debt security will change about 5% for every 1% change in its yield.
 Thus, the higher the duration, the more volatile the security.